-The taxpayer in this case is a Houston physician who filed “inaccurate tax returns,” omitting $600,000 of tax, for four tax years and filed no tax returns for six tax years.
+The taxpayer in this case is a Houston physician who filed “inaccurate tax returns,” thereby failing to pay $600,000 of income taxes for four tax years, and filed no tax returns for six tax years.

 The district court ordered the doctor to appear in two weeks with an “attorney or accountant” to present the doctor’s challenges to the summons and to bring the records that the IRS requested to court with him.
 The court also suggested that the doctor pay 70% of the taxes assessed by the IRS to demonstrate the doctor’s good faith effort to comply with our tax laws.

-The doctor appeared in court on the proscribed day with an accountant, but without a tax attorney or the records and without paying any taxes.
+The doctor appeared in court on the prescribed day with an accountant, but without a tax attorney or the records, and without paying any taxes.
 The court entered an enforcement order, requiring the doctor to appear with the records later that same day.